-SIL5723 Serial ATA connectors (7-pin SATA_E1 [orange, port 0]; SATA_E2 [white, port 1])
+5. SIL5723 Serial ATA connectors [orange] (7-pin SATA_E1, SATA_E2)

 These connectors are for the Serial ATA signal cables for Serial ATA hard disk drives.
 If you installed Serial ATA hard disk drives, you can create a EZ Backup or a Super Speed configuration with the Drive Xpert Technology through the onboard Silicon Image® SIL5723 controller.